Best Undershirts for Sweat

 - Cotton: Quality, lightweight cotton is one of the most breathable fabrics and offers some airflow for drying out the dampness.
 Because cotton is a natural fiber, it absorbs moisture rather than repelling it (forcing the sweat to sit on your skin).

-- Bamboo: Bamboo is a high-quality, absorbent, breathable and ultra-soft material.
+- Rayon from Bamboo: Rayon from bamboo is a high-quality, absorbent, breathable and ultra-soft material.
 It’s also a hygienic and hypo-allergenic option due to its resistance to odor, mold, mildew and bacteria - even after multiple washings.

 - Linen: Linen is a natural fiber that is lightweight, breathable & absorbent.
 It also doesn’t cling to the body, which can keep you feeling cooler.